umamah1mahmoud/code-201-reading-notes/class-04.md

 ### **Controlling the position of elements:**

 CSS has the following positioning schemes that allow you to control the layout of a page: normal flow, relative positioning, and absolute positioning.
-You specify the positioning scheme using the positionproperty in CSS.
+You specify the positioning scheme using the position property in CSS.
 You can also float elements using the float property.

 ![pos](https://www.internetingishard.com/html-and-css/advanced-positioning/css-positioning-schemes-790d5b.png)